 Traditional Christmas clothing in Canada

 Canada is a very big country and individuals of numerous different social backgrounds live truth be told there.
 This is why, there are several various xmas practices in Canada.
-Many of the traditions and celebrations originate from French, English, Irish, Scottish, German and native/first country impacts.
+Many of the traditions and celebrations originate from French, English, Irish, Scottish, German, traditions on Hausa language and native/first country impacts.

 The Eastern Canadian province of Nova Scotia is known all over the world for the fir and pine Christmas time Trees, so most families in Canada have a fir or pine Christmas Tree.
 One Canadian custom is to send the biggest, best fir-tree (grown in Nova Scotia) to Boston, USA because of the support provided during the catastrophe, understood internationally, as the Halifax Explosion.
 This tradition features continued for many years.
 Bostonians always love and value the Nova Scotian Christmas tree.
 They destination this tree when you look at the city then light it during a ceremony to begin with the Christmas season.